Work in progress. Am aiming to write updates daily.

 Edit: Or least stop acting normal and not like a faggot who’s too good for a tummy-tum full of social climber ingroup jizz

-The cops came to my door yesterday.
+II The cops came to my door yesterday.
 I pointed out to them that if they did their jobs keeping the peace things would never escalate in the first place.
-I was in handcuffs within nanoseconds.
-Am starting to wonder if people in this town are insecure about communicating with me outside of social and thought control contexts tbh.
+I’m not to blame for my reaction to other people’s disrespect, abuse and pack-agro, after all.
+Much less their agro encroachments on my living space and their surveillance with security cameras in public spaces like the back alleyway.
+I felt like the problem was fixed with a hammer tbh; at least something was actually being done to address root causes of conflict instead of just shitting down the throat of whoever raises a problem or a question to make it go away.
+Naturally I was immediately in handcuffs.
+Am starting to wonder if people in this town are insecure about communicating with me outside of social and thought control contexts.

 After being at the cop shop, I got a taxi home.
 The taxi driver was South Asian.
 He was a nice dude; people who aren’t born and raised in Australia often are in my experience.
 We were talking about Uber’s business model and he reckoned they showed up in the village during the Spilt Milk festival to charge 60 bucks for the same journey that cost me about 17.
 Outrageous but did figure for a social order where predators make the rules and takers make the social culture.
-We both agreed the only people who make money from Uber are the ones who own shares in it.
+No one hauls the owners of Uber down to the police station for an interview over price gouging during a music festival.
+The taxi driver was like, after petrol and depreciation on your car you don’t make money out of Uber as a driver, even when the company is gouging customers.
+We both agreed the only people who make money out of Uber are the ones who own it.
+Like work in general, the only people who benefit are the ones who profit from you showing up to clock on every day.

 We ended up sitting around chatting for about as long as the journey again when he was dropping me off; the guy was all, “Man, I came to Australia looking for a new life, and I’m giving it all.
 I work hard, I bought some land, but you can never get ahead.
 The taxes are endless, everyone has their hand out.
 I’m about ready to leave again.
 I can’t stand it.”
 I was like, man, I’m right with you.
 I was born here and I can’t stand life in this country.